RickGriff/ether-split/README.md

 # EtherSplit

-EtherSplit is a dApp that records debts between acquaintances on the immutable Ethereum Blockchain.
+EtherSplit is a dApp that records debts between acquaintances on the immutable Ethereum blockchain.

 Conventional services such as Venmo or Splitwise are centralized - data is vulnerable to corruption, and dependent on that particular company staying in business.

 EtherSplit takes advantage of Ethereum’s immutable data storage.
 Agreements with friends persist forever, and the history of debts is ‘set in stone’.

 If an old friend owes you $100 on EtherSplit, you can be sure the debt and its impact on the balance will persist as long as the global Ethereum network does.
-This is arguably more likely than a single company surviving the long-term, or having no data loss.
+This is arguably more likely than a single company surviving the long-term, or suffering no data loss.

 ## Project Structure